 Before beginning your application to the Reconciliation Fund, it is important to check that you have the following (where applicable) to hand:

-- If you are applying for a grant of €10,000 or more Tax clearance certificate (for further information see above).
+If you are applying for a grant of €10,000 or more, a Tax clearance certificate (for further information see above).

-- Details in relation to your organisation – its aims, its governance, the background of those who participate in and avail of its programmes, financial information, including regarding the organisation’s strategy for financial sustainability. .
+Details in relation to your organisation – its aims, objectives, governance arrangements, the background of those who participate in and avail of its programmes, financial information including a strategy for financial sustainability.

-- A well laid out and detailed project plan that meets the aims of the Reconciliation Strategy document and explicitly states how it will fulfil these aims.
+A well laid out and detailed project plan that meets the aims set out in the Reconciliation Fund Strategy document and explicitly states how it will fulfil these aims.

-- A detailed project budget that accounts for all money requested in the application and demonstrates clearly how and on what that money will be spent.
+A detailed Project Budget that accounts for all money requested in the application, is in line with the details laid out in the Project Activities section of the application and demonstrates clearly how and on what that money will be spent.

-- Information on the implications of the Covid-19 pandemic on the organisation and on the particular project for which funding is being sought.
+Information on the implications of the Covid-19 pandemic on the organisation and on the particular project for which funding is being sought (see Covid-19 related guidance on Reconciliation Fund homepage above).

 Any queries in relation to the Reconciliation Fund may be submitted by email through the link at the bottom of this page or by calling the Department of Foreign Affairs switchboard on 00353 (1) 4082000 and asking for Reconciliation section in the IUKA Division.